RESTORATION & MAINTENANCE

 Wood flooring requires maintenance once every 2 to 3 years depending on situation.
 The restoration process includes repairing, resanding and revarnishing.

 The appeal of hardwood flooring is how natural it is.
 Being natural also means that it is prone to damages if not taken care of.
 It is no doubt that hardwood flooring lasts a long time – only if it is well maintained.
 It is a good idea to invest in maintenance works for your timber flooring so as to save cost in the long run.
 With regular maintenance and taking precautions to prevent damages from occurring, timber flooring can last a lifetime.
+Engineered wood flooring maintenance is easy but you need to be careful about it.

 Here are 5 common problems that hardwood flooring may encounter and how you can prevent them.